genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 sidebar_position: 2

 ---
-## Setting up your workstation and environment
+## Setting up your workstation and a local server

-So let's get started by setting up your workstation and the development environment.

 ### Workstation setup